wu-qing-157/Rogue-Mx/README.md

 Exit code|description
 ---|---
-1|Unexpected compiler internal exception
+1|Nothing to execute or internal error
+2|IO failure
-2|Parser does not accept the code
+3|Parser does not accept the code
-3|AST builder does not accept the code
+4|AST builder does not accept the code
-4|Semantic does not accept the code
+5|Semantic does not accept the code
-99|Option parser does not generate any executable work

 ### Info about implementation

 This part contains notes for future development.

-#### `option.OptionMain` `io.OutputMethod`

-+ maybe to use separate exit code for `IOException` in the future

 #### `grammar.Variable`